bonitasoft/bonita-doc/md/deploy-bundle.md

 ## What is the purpose of the Bonita BPM Deploy bundle?

 * The Bonita BPM Deploy bundle is used if you have **already installed a JEE Application Server**.
 * The Bonita BPM Deploy bundle is a way of setting up a Bonita BPM Platform.
-You'll be able to get a setup quite similar to Wildfly or Tomcat bundle.
+You'll be able to get a setup quite similar to WildFly or Tomcat bundle.
 * It's also used to package other tools such as the LDAP synchronizer.

 ## Deploy bundle content

 * `BonitaBPMSubscription-`_`version`_`-LDAP-Synchronizer`: the LDAP Synchronizer (Subscription editions only).
-* `Wildfly-`_`version`_: a folder/file structure to be merged with an existing setup of Wildfly in order to install Bonita BPM Portal and Bonita BPM Engine.
+* `Wildfly-`_`version`_: a folder/file structure to be merged with an existing setup of WildFly in order to install Bonita BPM Portal and Bonita BPM Engine.
 * `License`: license files that apply to Bonita components.
 * `Request_key_utils-6.0`: include script files to generate license request keys.
 * `Tomcat-`_`version`_: a folder/file structure to be merged with an existing setup of Apache Tomcat, in order to install Bonita BPM Portal and Bonita BPM Engine.